 The betta fish (also known as the Siamese fighter) is a colorful and attractive-looking freshwater fish.
-They stay a relatively small size and can be housed in nano tank environments.
-Bettas are a great first pet and they can live up to 3 years if cared for properly.
+They stay a relatively small size and can be housed in small tank environments starting from 5 gallons.
+Bettas are a great first pet and they can live up to 3 to 5 years if cared for properly.

-Bettas are well-known for their hardiness and ability to live in less-than-ideal conditions.
+Bettas are well-known for their hardiness and ability to temporarily tolerate less-than-ideal conditions.
 Although they are hardy enough to withstand minor mistakes a beginner fish keeper would make, you still want to ensure that your betta is looked after properly.
-This allows the betta to be comfortable and happy in their environment, which provides you with an active fish who you can watch explore.
+This helps ensure the betta will be more comfortable and happier in their environment

 If you are interested in keeping your betta healthy and active, this article is perfect for you!